fe9lix/AccessRank/README.md

 ### Demo Project

 The demo project shows a simple usage example: It contains a table view with country names and a text view with predictions.
 When you select a country name, the item is added to *AccessRank*, and the list of predictions on which item you might select next is udated.
-*Note*: The example doesn't use auto-layout due to some obscure bugs in Xcode beta 2...
+*Note*: The example doesn't use auto-layout due to some obscure bugs in Xcode 6 beta 2...

 ### Usage

-Due to Swift currently lacking access modifiers, basically everything in AccessRank.swift is "public".
+Due to the Swift language currently lacking access modifiers, basically everything in AccessRank.swift is *public*.
 The properties and methods which are supposed to be used by clients are documented here.

 #### Initializing